front-commerce/developers.front-commerce.com/source/docs/essentials/extend-the-graphql-schema.md

 #### Returning the counter value for every `Product`

-First of all, the exported resolver map defines a resolver for the `clicksCounter` field of any `Product` field.
+The first part of the export defines a resolver for the `clicksCounter` field of any `Product` field.

 ```js